modestfake/gassian/README.md

   page: 'project-config'
 }

-// To send one event pass event object to sendmethod gas.send(event)
+// To send one event pass event object to send method gas.send(event)

 // To send multiple events pass array of event objects